Member Safety Guide

 - Gyms are now open for shoot-around basketball on a first-come, first-served basis (no pickup games).
 Bring your own ball.
 Families are welcome to play on the same basket together.
 See schedules for hours.

 - Youth members ages 13 and up are welcome with a parent or guardian as part of a household membership.
-They will be asked to maintain the same social distancing and safety protocols as all members.

 - Families participating in reserved family activities, such as family swim, must follow all required safety protocols